The problem with tech diversity reports

 Well, large tech companies do have some sense of this.
 Private employers with 100 or more employees that are subject to Title VII of the 1964 Civil Rights Act are legally required to fill out a form every year with employee demographics.
 The form asks for breakdowns of men and women by role, as well as by race/ethnicity.

-The thing is, companies don't have to make that form -- the EEOC-1 -- publicly available.
-Many do and will link to it from the latest diversity report.
-Here are the most recent ones from Google and Facebook.
+The thing is, companies don't have to make that form, the EEOC-1, publicly available.
+Many do and will link to it from their latest diversity report.
+(Check out the most recent ones from Google and Facebook.)
 But the way they count their employee base for the Equal Employment Opportunity Commission might not be the same way they do on the report.
 And if you're looking for a percentage for women of color, you're going to have to crunch the numbers yourself.
 This makes it difficult to get clear numbers.

 To track or not to track